ttutisani/Xunit.Gherkin.Quick/docs/shared-step-method.md

-# Shared Step Method With Multiple Step Patterns
+# Shared Step Method With Multiple Step Attributes

 In some cases, you will want to share the single method among steps. i.e. your method in the `Feature` class needs to handle multiple scenario steps listed in the Gherkin feature file.
 To achieve this, simply apply multiple step attributes to the same method.